AMSTERDAM REVIEW

 Can ethical treatment really exist in a system that ends in the killing of the subject after a life of suffering?

-Do you listen to the natural world or the one shaped by your mind?
+Do you listen to the natural world or to the one shaped by societal conventions?

 Which one do you think is more susceptible to manipulation?